Max-K-Nexus/pollencounter/README.md

-Here is the English translation of your `README.md` file.
-I’ve kept the structure identical and ensured the technical terms are accurately localized.

----

 # 🌿 Pollencounter

 Pollencounter is a pollen counting tool designed to support aerobiological monitoring and the production of official bulletins.